💫 CSS Box Shadow Generator

 Key Features

 This tool offers a real-time visual preview that reflects your changes the instant you move a slider.
 You can layer multiple shadows to create complex depth effects, and each layer has its own full set of controls including color, opacity, offsets, blur, spread, and inset.
 Six built-in presets provide quick starting points for common shadow patterns.
 The background toggle lets you verify that your shadow reads well on both light and dark layouts.
 The generated CSS is displayed live and can be copied with a single click.
-Everything runs entirely in your browser with no data sent to any server, so your work stays private and the tool is fast regardless of your internet connection.
+Since every preview update is computed locally by this page rather than on a server, the tool responds instantly and your design work is never transmitted anywhere.

 Frequently Asked Questions